Leave site Skip to content

 When buying a second-hand bike, make sure the seller owns it.
 Ideally, only buy from someone you know and trust.

-• ask for proof, like a receipt, the seller owns the bike
+• ask for a receipt to prove the seller owns the bike

 • check the frame number online to see if it has been reported stolen